cleesmith/storygrind/README.md

 - Find the downloaded .dmg file (probably in your Downloads folder)
 - Double-click it
 - Drag StoryGrind into the Applications folder
-- Close the installer window
+- After dragging to Applications, close the installer window and eject

 #### Step 3: Open StoryGrind for the First Time
 - Open Finder, click Applications
-- Double-click StoryGrind
+- Double-click  **storygrind.app**
 - You'll see a dialog asking:
 	"Are you sure you want to open it?"
-	"Apple checked it for malicious software and none was detected" *This means StoryGrind was signed and notarized by Apple Developer Program*
+	"Apple checked it for malicious software and none was detected" *This small print means StoryGrind was signed and notarized using the Apple Developer Program*

 > The security dialog is normal - it appears for all apps downloaded from the internet, even when Apple has verified them as safe.
-Always click "Open" when you see this message.
+So it's to click "Open" when you see this message.

 - Click "Open"
-	StoryGrind will open and show a welcome screen asking you to choose an **AI provider** Pick one (highly recommned **OpenRouter**), and StoryGrind will tell you to restart the app It will also remind you that you need to add your API key to the **.env** file
+	StoryGrind will open and show a welcome screen asking you to choose an **AI provider** Pick one (highly recommned **OpenRouter**), then click the blue button to quit and restart It will also remind you that you need to add your API key to the **.env** file

 > That's it!
 StoryGrind will now open like any other app.